thegulshankumar/edge-caching-firewall-bunnycdn/README.md

 # Edge Caching and Firewall with BunnyCDN

-### Make your site globally faster and secure like never before!
+### Make your site globally faster and secure like never before

 **Reverse-Proxy Edge Caching & DDoS protection in 90 seconds setup.** í¸Ž